dikiopolos/RtCampQAE/README.md

       <br><br>
    3. Edit DriverFactory.java with your local Firefox webdriver path
       - Identify the local file path of your geckodriver.exe
-      - In Eclipse, click utilities > doubleclick DriverFactory.java
+      - In Eclipse, open utilities > DriverFactory.java .
+Replace the [String driverPath] value with your local path

         ![image](https://user-images.githubusercontent.com/49427009/61272317-79022100-a76c-11e9-9368-0efccd7786ff.png)